Scholarships Offered by or Coordinated Through Friday Harbor Labs

 If you have any questions about that process, please reach out to FHL’s Academic Services Manager fhlstudents@uw.edu.

-The majority of eligible FHL students who apply for MGE scholarships are awarded them!
+The majority of eligible FHL students who indicate interest in MGE scholarships are awarded them!

 Other Scholarship Opportunities